 2013 Award Recipient | CHAIRMAKING, Royal

 Sutton selects and cuts the trees, mostly red and white oak, and dries the wood in a kiln.
-He and Bump turn each piece by hand using a hand-turning lathe.
-They assemble the chairs one at a time using a unique method that involves no glue or bolts.
+He and Bump turn each piece by hand using a hand-turning lathe and they assemble the chairs one at a time using a unique method that involves no glue or bolts.

-The most popular of his legendary chairs is known as the "Bump Rocker," which is made of red oak and white oak strips for the seat.
+The most popular of his chairs is known as the Bump Rocker, which is made of red oak and white oak strips for the seat.
 The Bump Rocker comes in two basic sizes: one for the average size person and an extra-large version known as the "John Lewis," which will seat up to 350 pounds.
 Bump also creates rockers for children, stools and a double-seated rocker known as the "Love Seat."

-His customers come from all over the United States, and include such notables as former president Bill Clinton and Arkansas Governor Mike Beebe.
+His customers come from all over the United States, including such notables as former president Bill Clinton and Governor Mike Beebe.
 He has exhibited his chairs at festivals throughout Arkansas and the Smithsonian Center for Folk Life and Heritage.
-He has been featured on "Good Morning America" and in Southern Living, as well as many local media outlets.
+He has been featured on Good Morning America and in Southern Living, as well as many local media outlets.

 "Making chairs is just something the family has always done," Bump said.
 "I still enjoy working at it.
 There's always something different and always something new to learn.
 I don't know when I'm going to quit.
 The best advice I've ever received is to find something you like and stay with it."